raspberrypilearning/sense-hat-puzzle-box/temp_lock.md

     else:
       sense.clear(150,0,0)
   ```

+Your final lock code should look like the image below and can be downloaded [here](code/puzzle_box_temp.py)

 ## Testing your Lock
 To test your lock you could carefully hold you your Raspberry Pi above a hot or cold drink to affect the temperature.